IMPORTANT: OAuth for plugins is available in Tableau 2021.1 and newer. Multi-IDP config for plugins is available starting in Tableau 2023.1.

 <clientSecretDesktop>xyz-456-000</clientSecretDesktop>

-<!-- Desktop redirectUri, only needed if your authorization server doesn't allow dynamic ports in localhost redirect. -->
+<!-- Desktop redirectUri, only needed if your authorization server doesn't allow dynamic port ranges in localhost redirect. -->

 <redirectUrisDesktop>http://localhost:55556/Callback</redirectUrisDesktop>